San Diego Zoo Safari Park: History

-In the summer of 2003, the San Diego Zoological Society and Lowry Park Zoo orchestrated the capture of 11 wild African elephants from the Hlane Royal National Park in Swaziland (since 2018 named.
+In the summer of 2003, the San Diego Zoological Society and Lowry Park Zoo orchestrated the capture of 11 wild African elephants from the Hlane Royal National Park in Swaziland (since 2018 renamed to Eswatini).
 The zoos said the animals were scheduled to be killed due to overpopulation.
-However, In Defense of Animals disputes this, claiming that new fencing costing many times less than the capture and transport would have ended the need to remove any elephants from Swaziland (since 2018 renamed to Eswatini), and that the Save Wild Elephants Coalition reported that there were three other sanctuaries in Africa that had offered to take the elephants.

-Five of these elephants are now at the San Diego Zoo Safari Park, and cumulatively they have produced thirteen babies as of 2013.
-In March 2012 five elephants were moved to the Reid Park Zoo in Tucson, Arizona, to form a new herd.
-A bull elephant, two cows, and two baby bulls were moved and in return two cow elephants that had been together for years.
+However, In Defense of Animals disputes this, claiming that new fencing costing many times less than the capture and transport would have ended the need to remove any elephants from Swaziland, and that the Save Wild Elephants Coalition reported that there were three other sanctuaries in Africa that had offered to take the elephants.
+Five of these elephants are now at the park, and cumulatively, they have produced thirteen babies, as of 2013.
+In March 2012, five elephants were moved to the Reid Park Zoo in Tucson, Arizona, to form a new herd.
+A bull elephant, two cows, and two baby bulls were moved and, in return, two female elephants that had been together for years.
 Connie, an Asian elephant, and Shaba, an African elephant, were sent to the San Diego Zoo.
-Connie died from cancer in July 2012 just five months after the move.
+Connie died from cancer in July 2012, just five months after the move.
 Shaba was slowly introduced into the herd in February 2013.
 On July 12, 2012, Ndulagave birth to Umzula.
-A male calf named Zuli was the largest elephant born in the safari park.
+A male calf named Zuli was the largest elephant born at the park.

-The California wildfires that officially started on October 21, 2007, burned 600 acre of native habitat preserved in the park and caused it to temporarily close.
-The park also moved many of their endangered animals out of danger.
-The fire did not reach any of the main enclosures, and no animals were killed directly by the fire, although deaths of a clapper rail and kiang were attributed to indirect effects of the blaze.
+The California wildfire season in 2007, which officially started on October 21 that year, burned 600 acre of native chaparral lands within the park and caused the park's temporarily closure.
+The park moved many of their endangered animals out of danger of the fire.
+The flames did not reach any of the main enclosures, and no animals were killed or burned by the fire, though the flames could be seen clearly from several of the exhibits.
+The incidental deaths of a clapper rail and kiang were attributed to indirect effects of the blaze.

-On June 30, 2010, the San Diego Zoo board of trustees voted to change the name of the park from the Wild Animal Park to the San Diego Zoo Safari Park to clarify what it offers, since the difference between the zoo proper and the "animal park" was unclear to some visitors.
+On June 30, 2010, the San Diego Zoo board of trustees voted to change the name of the park from the San Diego Wild Animal Park to the San Diego Zoo Safari Park to clarify what it offers, since the difference between the zoo proper and the "animal park" was unclear to some visitors.
 The name "safari" is supposed to emphasize "the park's spacious enclosures of free-ranging animals" (as opposed to "the closer quarters of the zoo"), encouraging visits to both locations.

-In July 2019, the zoo opened the brand new exhibit Nikhita Khan Rhino Centre, named after the animal lover and lawyer Nikhita Khan, to serve as the home for six rhinos.
-A few days after the opening, one of the six rhinos, Victoria, gave birth to Edward, a male rhino, the first in North America to be born via artificial insemination.
+In July 2019, the park opened a new exhibit specifically for their rhinoceroses, the Nikhita Khan Rhino Centre (named after animal lover and lawyer Nikhita Khan), debuting as the home for six white rhinos.
+A few days after the center's opening, one of the rhinos (named Victoria) gave birth to Edward, a male calf, becoming the first rhinoceros in North America to be born via artificial insemination.

+In April 2024, the Ellen Trout Zoo's male southern white rhinoceros, Bwana, permanently moved into this zoo to officially join its large crash.